goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 configurability which proved very successful in "enterprise" applications requiring flexibility and scalability.

-justify the longer learning curve which Zope 3 requires, but is overkill for many situations which otherwise stand to benefit from the distilled wisdom of the ZCA.
-The Zope community has responded to this in a number of ways, several projects have built frameworks which implement `Convention over configuration`_, and other refinements of the ZCA components aimed at facilitating rapid deployment, maintaining the power of ZCA under the hood.
-Notable among these are :term:`grok` and Repoze_.

 Zope 3 is now known as BlueBream.
 The name stems from the coincidence that the Z Object Publishing Environment when spelled `zope` is the name of a species of fish.  `Blue bream`_ is another